-Nellore city is located on the banks of the River Penna, and a wide variety of crops are grown in the region.
+Nellore city is located on the banks of the river Penna, and a wide variety of crops are grown in the region.
 It is of critical importance as far as trade and commerce is concerned, as it is situated on the main road that connects Vijayawada and the capital city of Tamil Nadu, Chennai.

-Hotspots In and Around - Tourist Places in and around Nellore
+Hotspots In And Around - Tourist Places In And Around Nellore

 Nellore is also close by to several natural retreats including the Mypadu Beach and the Pulicat Lake.
 It is also close to the Nelapattu Bird Sanctuary which is a haven for several rare species of birds.
-Nellore is also close to several temples that date back to Ancient times.
-These include temples like Narasimhaswamy Temple which is located almost 13 kilometres away from the heart of the city and many more.
+Nellore is also close to several temples that date back to ancient times.
+These include temples like Narasimhaswamy Temple which is located almost 13 km away from the heart of the city and many more.

 The influences of all these dynasties can be seen in the architecture of the ancient temples and structures that can still be found here.
 In addition to being a centre of commerce and agriculture, the city is also the site of many ancient temples that predate the days of the British Raj.

-Origin of its Name
+Origin Of Its Name

 Nellore during the days of the British Raj was a peaceful place which was far from the political chaos of the freedom struggle.
 After India gained independence, the area was the centre of major political changes.
 The district was under the Madras state till October 1st 1953, but was added to the state of Andhra Pradesh on the 1st of November 1956.

 The weather is mostly hot and humid throughout the year due to rapid deforestation of the land surrounding Nellore.
 Temperatures can get as high as 41 degrees Celsius during the month of May.
 The months of April and May are usually accompanied by heat waves that cause casualties.
 Winter is the best season to visit the city of Nellore.

 How To Reach Nellore